F5CodeGuru/asm342/_build/html/_sources/module3/lab2/lab2.rst.txt

 |

-The policy id should be displayed
+The policy id should be displayed in the Postman Console.

 |